ksassnowski/venture-docs/docs/installation.md

 Venture comes with an event subscriber that listens for finished jobs and checks if they are part of a workflow.
 If so, it will notify the corresponding workflow that one of its jobs has finished.

-To register the event subscriber, add them to the `$subscribe` array inside your application's `EventServiceProvider`.
+To register the event subscriber, add it to the `$subscribe` array inside your application's `EventServiceProvider`.

 ```php{10}
 <?php